A Man and His Dog (narrative): Publication and translations

 At the same time in 1919, the narrative was published along with Gesang vom Kindchen (Song of the Newborn) as Herr und Hund.
 Gesang vom Kindchen.
 Zwei Idyllen by S. Fisher.

-The first English translation was provided by Herman George Scheffauer.
+The first English translation was by Herman George Scheffauer.
 It was published in London by W. Collins and Sons and Co. under the title Bashan and I in 1923.
-The narrative was again translated by Helen Tracy Lowe-Porter under the new title A Man and His Dog and published in 1936 by Knopf in New York as a part of Stories of Three Decades.
+The US edition was published by Knopf as A Man and His Dog (1930).
+The narrative was again translated by Helen Tracy Lowe-Porter, also as A Man and His Dog, and published in 1936 by Knopf as a part of Stories of Three Decades.

 Plot

 In A Man and His Dog Thomas Mann describes his experiences with his chicken-dog (Hühnerhund) mongrel Bauschan (or, in English translations, Bashan) on the banks of the Brunnbach in Munich.
 In the narrative how the day turns out for the dog is decided in the moment his master leaves his garden.
 If the master turns left the day is lost for the dog, because he goes to town.
 But when the master turns right, a walk through nature and the hunting grounds will follow and both march on into a romanticised rural world.
 The narrative is structured into five chapters:

 In the first chapter ("He Comes Round the Corner" ["Er kommt um die Ecke"]) the narrator and the chicken-dog are introduced.
 In the second chapter ("How We Got Bashan" ["Wie wir Bauschan gewannen"]), it is described how the Manns got Bauschan.
 In the third chapter ("Notes on Bashan's Character and Manner of Life" ["Einige Nachrichten über Bauschans Lebensweise und Charakter"]) the dog's fixation on his master (Thomas Mann) and its behaviour towards fellow dogs is dealt with.
 In the penultimate chapter a meticulous description of Mann's walking area around his Munich domicile in Bogenhausen is presented.
 The fifth and final chapter ("The Hunting-Ground" ["Das Revier"]) is the longest one: In it a visit to a veterinary clinic and various hunts are described.